Asymmetry-aware Scalable Locking: Scalable Locking is Non-scalable on AMP

 \subsection{Asymmetric Multicore Processor}

-In this section, we introduce several major features of AMP.
+In this section, we introduce the major features of AMP.

 First, the asymmetry in AMP is inherent.
-Performance can also be asymmetric in SMP when using the dynamic voltage and frequency scaling (DVFS).
-However, they can boost the frequency of the lagging core~\cite{TURBO, dvfs-lock-acc, dvfs-identify-cs} while AMP cannot.
+Although performance can also be asymmetric in SMP when using DVFS (dynamic voltage and frequency scaling), they can boost the frequency of the lagging core~\cite{TURBO, dvfs-lock-acc, dvfs-identify-cs} while AMP cannot.

-Second, asymmetric cores in recent AMP~\cite{inteldeepdive, dynamiqtr, intelbiglittle} are placed in a single cluster and share the same Last Level Cache (LLC).
+Second, asymmetric cores in recent AMP~\cite{inteldeepdive, dynamiqtr, intelbiglittle} are placed in one single cluster and share the same Last Level Cache (LLC).
 Thus, communication among cores in AMP is similar to SMP rather than NUMA.

 Third, the scheduler (e.g., the energy-aware scheduler in Linux~\cite{eassched}) can place different threads across asymmetric cores~\cite{biglittlecoreswitch, jeff2013big}.
-Multi-threaded applications achieve better performance by leveraging all asymmetric cores~\cite{lwn_sched} and need to use lock for synchronization among them as before.
+Multi-threaded applications achieve better performance by leveraging all asymmetric cores~\cite{lwnsched} and need to use lock for synchronization among them as before.